-Meditation is designed to quiet the mind and practice the art of self-control.
-By shutting off the outside world and merely observing your thoughts and reactions, a person can gradually gain more and more self-mastery.
+Meditation quiets the mind and practices the art of self-control.
+A person can gradually gain more and more self-mastery by shutting off the outside world and merely observing your thoughts and reactions.

 Overall well-being includes attending to our mental health.
-Meditation, though it might feel strange for some people at first, is a perfect way to find peace, quiet the mind and develop an enduring happiness even in the midst of life’s pressures.
+Though it might feel strange for some people at first, meditation is a perfect way to find peace, quiet the mind, and develop enduring happiness even amid life’s pressures.

-Mention the practice of meditation and certain segments of the population will imagine new-age hippy-types sitting in a circle on the beach and chanting as the sun rises.
+- Mention meditation practice and specific population segments will imagine new-age hippy-types sitting in a circle on the beach and chanting as the sun rises.

-With roots in eastern medicine, meditation made its way into western culture Before long mainstream medicine took notice of the benefits and began applying meditative therapies to a whole range of conditions, such as depression, anxiety, pain relief and addiction recovery.
+- With roots in eastern medicine, meditation made its way into Western culture; before long, mainstream medicine noticed the benefits and began applying meditative therapies to various conditions, such as depression, anxiety, pain relief, and addiction recovery.

-Where people sometimes get confused are the many variations and forms of meditation.
-Setting aside all these different types, a very common and simple form is mindful meditation.
+- Where people sometimes get confused are the many variations and forms of meditation.
+Setting aside all these different types, a prevalent and straightforward form is mindful meditation.

 There are all sorts of benefits to regular mindful meditation.
-Researchers at John Hopkins University reported that regular sessions seem to deliver as much relief from symptoms of anxiety and depression as other research has noted from the use of antidepressant medications.
+For example, researchers at John Hopkins University reported that regular sessions seem to deliver as much relief from symptoms of anxiety and depression as other research has noted from the use of antidepressant medications.

 - Quiet the Mind

 The mind is constantly generating thoughts, feelings & emotions.
-By “ignoring” and simply observing and letting all mind activity come and go meditation quiets it down.
-Attention empowers whatever it is focused.
-The less attention someone pays to their mind the quieter it will become.
+Meditation quiets it down by “ignoring” and simply observing and letting all mind activity come and go.
+Attention empowers the mind.
+The less attention someone pays to their mind, the quieter it will become.

 - Mood Management

-In a 2014 study published in the Journal of Internal Medicine, it was discovered mindfulness meditation was a viable alternative to taking prescribed medication.
+In a 2014 study published in the Journal of Internal Medicine, mindfulness meditation was a viable alternative to taking prescribed medication.

 - Heighten Awareness

 Mindfulness is a skill that requires practice.
-The more a person learns to focus while meditating, the more they’re able to control their focus in day-to-day activities, such as work.
+The more a person learns to focus while meditating, the more they can control their focus in day-to-day activities, such as work.